kkamagui/shadow-box-for-arm/README.md

 We always welcome your contributions.
 Issue report, bug fix, new feature implementation, everything is alright.
 Feel free to send us.

 # 1.3.
 License
-Shadow-box v2 has dual license (MIT and GPL v2) and other parts follow their own license.
+Shadow-box v2 has the dual license (MIT and GPL v2) and other parts follow their own license.

 # 2. Introduction of Shadow-Box for ARM
 Shadow-box for ARM, using virtualization technologies of x86 and ARM processor.
 Shadow-box for ARM inherits a novel architecture inspired by a shadow play from Shadow-box for x86, and we made Shadow-box for ARM from scratch.
 It utilizes OP-TEE (Open Platform Trusted Execution Environment) which follows GlobalPlatform TEE system architecture specification.
 Qualcomm and Samsung also follow the specification.
-Moreover, OP-TEE supports more than eleven manufacturers including Broadcom and NXP, therefore Shadow-box for ARM can be ported many ARM-based devices easily.
+Moreover, OP-TEE supports more than eleven manufacturers including Broadcom and NXP, therefore Shadow-box for ARM can be ported to many ARM-based devices easily.

 Shadow-box for ARM also utilizes integrity measurement architecture (IMA).
 IMA can verify signatures of executable files from the kernel.
 Therefore Shadow-box for ARM provides strict integrity of executable files.
 It has additional features such as hash-based kernel integrity monitor, workload-concerned monitoring, and remote attestation in comparison with Shadow-box for x86.